The CS50 team include Professor Zhou, one graduate teaching assistant, seven undergraduate teaching assistants, and five learning fellows.

 Class engagement will be assessed on attendance and participation in activities in class.
 Engagement requires both preparation and participation - you should read ahead, think ahead, and actively participate.

 Lab grades depend on whether your submission meets the requirements for that lab, and being submitted on time.
 See the lateness policies below.
-Remember, the graders test your lab submissions on the CS Linux machines.

 Your work is normally graded each week by the teaching assistants, according to a grading rubric that I discuss with them.
 If you have any grading questions on a homework or quiz, please follow the procedure below.